From Big Bang to suck-squeeze-bang-blow and beyond

 This excellent studio portrait dates from 1912.

-This Wagner was around in 1915.
+This Wagner dates from around 1915.

 This is the 1915 model Reading Standard.